-The Blue Shield Promise UM Department can serve as a link between Blue Shield Promise PCPs, providers, and specialists as appropriate and the CCS Program.
+The Blue Shield Promise UM Department and Population Health Management Children's Services can serve as a link between Blue Shield Promise PCPs, providers, and specialists as appropriate and the CCS Program.
 This will be done by appropriately identifying and channeling all potential/applicable referrals to CCS in accordance with the specified program standards.

-7.8.1.5 CCS Age Out and Transition of Care Coordination Program
+7.9.1.5 CCS Age Out and Transition of Care Coordination Program